Auction Results

 Usually though they were issued in huge number.

 It’s possible that he didn’t like the association with cigarettes.
-It’s also possible that – as he endorsed other tobacco products – that he wanted a better deal out of the American Tobacco Company which issued the set.
+It’s also possible that – as he endorsed other tobacco products – he simply wanted a better deal out of the American Tobacco Company which issued the set.

 Honus Wagner baseball coach 1940